farup/CycleGAN/README.md

 To obtain p(x) we need to marginalize of the latent variables.

 In most cases the equation above does not have an analytical solution, and we in deeplearning models we will approximate the likelihood distribution  p(x|z) with a neural network.

+### Generative Adversarial Network - GANs
+Where Variational Autoencoders VAE tries to model the encoded latent vector in a probabilistic matter, p(z|x), GANs give up on this.
+Instead, it sample from a gaussian distributed z space, and a following adversarial process in which two models “players” are trained simultaneously, also referred to as wo player game.
+The two players;

+-	The generator G that learns to generate plausible data from the gaussian distributed noise.
+-	The discriminator D that learns to distinguish the generator’s fake data from real data.

+$$min_Gmax_D V(G,D) = E_{x \sim p_{data}} [ln(D(x))] + E_{z \sim p_{z}}[ln(1-D(G(z))]$$

 ### CycleGANs